adatiaaman/2020CSB1154_2020CSB1153_2020CSB1187_Multi-Splay-Trees/README.md

 ### **Project Details**
 &emsp;**Name:** Implemetation and Analysis of Multi-Splay Trees

-&emsp;**Summary:** This project aims at the implementation of Multi-Splay Trees in C++ and analysing the run-time on some test cases. \
-&emsp;We also analyse the amortized cost of Multi-Splay Trees theoretically and study the different properties such as Sequential Access property, \
-&emsp;Static Finger property, and various other Lemmas associated with it. \
-&emsp;We have used the concepts of Binary Search Trees and SplayTrees.
+&emsp;**Summary:** This project aims at the implementation of Multi-Splay Trees in C++ and analysing the run-time on some test cases.
+We also analyse the amortized cost of Multi-Splay Trees theoretically and study the different properties such as Sequential Access property, Static Finger property, and various other Lemmas associated with it.
+We have used the concepts of Binary Search Trees and SplayTrees.
 Multi-Splay Trees are conjectured to be Dynamically Optimal.

 &emsp;**Input:** The program doesn't require any user inputs.